owenBeresford/extra-panda/README.md

 - This is an outsize, painful, death march of a rewrite for hygiene and flow improvements.
 Every PM would say 'this is Bad planning', and I agree.
 - Note, PMs would also be happy that I kept 2010 era code this long, as good return on investment.
 - This has a fairly high test coverage, as the early dev time was after I had done a long run, and was then sat on a train ~ sometimes with the sun in my eyes.
+Multiple train trips .
 I am testing-in to get improved confidence and adding types as a further safety.

 <details>
 <summary> User journeys in this project </summary>